 Why ISO, but not IOS?

 While headquartered in Geneva, ISO has its offices in all member countries, i.e. 162 of them.
-Members of ISO are the most reputable standard organizations in their countries, but it’s important to mention there can only be one member per country.
+Members of ISO are the most reputable standard organisations in their countries, but it’s important to mention there can only be one member per country.
 People and businesses can’t be members of ISO.
 Membership is divided into three main types or categories:

 Full members (member bodies) – influence the development of standards and strategies through voting in ISO technical and policy meetings